HOME

 It's straight infrared.
 There's no sense of the depth or light in the visible light versions I've made this time or times before.
 I may have to think about that...
 I'm also wondering if the first look on this latent image was the trigger for my fascination with the depth and reflections in water.

-I worked in Boulder Creek for a few months in the late '80s, and I'd always thought the was a little bigger, the anchor metropolis at the top of the San Lorenzo Valley, but it's really quite small.
+I worked in Boulder Creek for a few months in the late '80s, and I'd always thought the town was a little bigger, the anchor metropolis at the top of the San Lorenzo Valley, but it's really quite small.
 I walked up one side of the main street and down the other in less than ten minutes.
 Of course, like all the towns in the San Lorenzo Valley it bleeds into a much larger area of houses tucked into the redwoods covering the higher areas off Highway 9, but these towns are still very small.

 Infrared Photo of Walkway, Fence, Ocean, and Sky.